Medicine Overview of Solodex Eye/Ear Drops

 There is limited information available on the use of Solodex+more

-0.1% Eye/Ear Drops in patients with kidney disease.
+0.1% Eye/Ear Drops in patients with liver disease.
 Please consult your doctor....

 Frequently asked questions for Solodex 0.1% Eye/Ear Drops